HarvardMapCollection/tutorials/qgis/clip/index.md

 - **Input:** Data you want to clip
 - **Output:** Clipping boundary (new extent you want to clip *by*)

-6. Under `Clipped` select the ellipes three dots icon, pick `Save to file`, and save the new clipped layer somewhere you will remember.
+6. Under `Clipped` select the ellipse three dots icon, pick `Save to file`, and save the new clipped layer somewhere you will remember.
 You can title the file `Cambridge-tracts`, and save it as either a `shapefile` or `geoJSON`.
 >**Tip:** We prefer [GeoJSON](https://geojson.org/) because it is an open standard, and is only one file instead of six.

 7. Select `Save`.